-Section 1 Best Practice #9: Donation Ma nagement Donation manag ement allows jurisdictions to accept, manage, a nd distribute solicited and unsolicited resources, including monetary donations, fac ilities, and goods.
-Considerations Questions Planning Considerations Considerations Financial and material donations should be considered separate activities.
-Develop advisory groups for both material and financial donations.
-Be aware of fraud, which is a real circumstance, with people claiming they are victims in order to access financial and material donations.
-MATERIAL DONATIONS Most jurisdictions have some donations management (typically material items) written into their base plan.
-In that case, this section may refer to the specific section of the base plan.
-The volume and type of material donations will vastly exceed the norm.
-FINANCIAL DONATIONS There are many nuances to consider regarding financial donations.
-The National Compassion Fund (NCF) is an excellent resource and has administered more than \$95 million in donated funds following CMV/DT incidents since 2014.
-Review current statutes, rules, and regulations governing financial support for victims, survivors, family members, and first responders to ensure compliance.
-A nongovernmental agency should oversee financial donations to ensure a perception of impartiality.
-Crime Victim Compensation is a "payer of last resort," meaning that it will only cover allowable expenses that are not insurance or a civil lawsuit.
-Other financial issues, such as the effect of monies raised by GoFundMe accounts impacting Crime Victim Compensation payments, should be considered in the overall picture of recovery and donations.
+financial issues, such as the effect of monies raised by GoFundMe accounts impacting Crime Victim Compensation payments, should be considered in the overall picture of recovery and donations.
 For example, if the GoFundMe appeal says, "Help the victim pay funeral expenses or hospital bills," Crime Victim Compensation may consider GoFundMe donations a collateral source benefit, thereby lessening the Crime Victim Compensation payments. • Local law firms and financial managers are useful resources to help the planning group understand current statutes, rules, and regulations governing financial support.
 Services Communications regarding funds should include the fact that ongoing needs assessments will be conducted to identify and address emerging and unanticipated needs as they surface.
 This means that- Distributions will be delayed to accommodate this, and/or A certain percentage of the funds will be withheld until X time to accommodate later assessments.
-It is virtually impossible to distribute 8.
+It is virtually impossible to distribute funds and material goods in a way that makes everyone happy, including disposing of unneeded material goods.
+MATERIAL DONATIONS The plan shall also include provisions for donated goods.
+Again, refer to the existing plan to ensure proper integration.
+Volunteers are an essential donated service, which comes with various issues.
+Refer to Best Practice #7 for additional information.
+Victim advocates (e.g., liaison, navigator) 8.
 What timeframe will be set aside to conduct ongoing victim needs assessments?
 9. Who will decide if distributions will be delayed to accommodate ongoing assessments or if funds will be held in reserve for unanticipated needs?
-10. How will this be communicated to the victims? funds and material goods in a way that makes everyone happy, including disposing of unneeded material goods.
+10. How will this be communicated to the victims?
 MATERIAL DONATIONS 11.
 Who are potential corporate donors?
-12. How will you manage unsolicited MATERIAL DONATIONS The plan shall also include provisions for donated goods.
-Again, refer to the existing plan to ensure proper integration.
-Volunteers are an essential donated service, which comes with various issues.
-Refer to Best Practice #7 for additional information.
-Victim advocates (e.g., liaison, navigator) assigned to victims and family members or perishable goods?
+12. How will you manage unsolicited or perishable goods?
 13. How will donated goods be distributed to victims and their families?
 Responders?
 14. How will donated goods be transported?